Skip to content Skip to footer

 How do you decide which article is free or premium?

-In partnership with Atlas, the recurring revenues growth consultancy, The Audiencers recently ran a survey to find out how media companies with a paywall model decide which articles to block and which to leave open to all audiences.
-The findings revealed that the majority of publishers base this decision on the content alone – often its reach and conversion potential.
+In partnership with Atlas, the recurring revenues growth consultancy, The Audiencers recently ran a survey to find out how media companies with a model decide which articles to block and which to leave open to all audiences.
+The findings revealed that the majority of base this decision on the content alone – often its reach and potential.
 Is this the best approach, or can new technology and customer insights help to optimize this key decision?

 However, instead of considering which articles to block, which paywall model to employ, what percentage of articles should be blocked, etc., the advice given throughout this article is that publishers should be considering how to maximize the value of each individual reader, building dynamic models to adapt to more than just the content type.